WDI-SEA/react-development-course-materials/05-React Router/05-build-a-dentist-website-part2-exercise.md

 **Talking points**:

 - To use the React Router components in `App.js`, you'll need to import them.
-This import syntax allows us to grab several specific components out of the `react-router-dom` library at once.
-So far we've used `Router` and `Route`.
+This import syntax allows us to grab several specific components from the `react-router-dom` library at once.
+So far, we've used `Router` and `Route`.

-- While we're here, we'll also import a third component, `Link`, which we'll get to in a minute.
+- While we're here, we'll also import a third component, `Link`, which we'll get to in a bit.

 - Put the code seen on this slide at the top of your `App.js`.